ZIANDO/timer/README.md

 # React + Vite
+# its first time im working with git and github

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.